pyamsoft/pstate-frequency/README.md

 working udev rule for your system, please feel free to submit it to the
 main project as a pull request on GitHub.

+At this time, pstate-frequency does not make use of any of the new files
+added to the pstate-driver in kernels 4 and up.
+The pstate-frequency program
+will only make use of the following sys files:
++ /sys/devices/system/cpu/intel_pstate/max_perf_pct
++ /sys/devices/system/cpu/intel_pstate/min_perf_pct
++ /sys/devices/system/cpu/intel_pstate/no_turbo

 ## Questions